 However, in 2005, SEC amended Rule 344 and allowed the CMT charter recognition for technical analysts.
 According to the amended rule, officially, two separate categories of Wall Street research analysts would exist- a fundamental analyst with a CFA diploma; and a technical analyst who has a CMT diploma.

-Technical analysis has existed since ancient times, but it was only between 1960 and 1970 that the primary tools and techniques used in the modern-day technical analysis were developed.
+Technical analysis has existed since ancient times, but it was only between 1960 and 1970 that the primary tools and techniques used in modern-day technical analysis were developed.
 The landscape of technical analysis and stock trading, in general, changed after the advent of the internet.

 In recent years, the proliferation of algorithmic trading has brought in a whole new bunch of traders who rely purely on technicals and statistics, with minimal emphasis on psychological elements.
 From being seen as an obscure predicting mechanism to one of the most widely accepted forms of market analysis, technical analysis has come a long way.